Harrawa Valley: History

 "Beyond it stretched the Wady Harawwah, a long gloomy hollow in the general level.
 The background was a bold sweep of blue hill, the second gradient of the Harar line, and on its summit closing the western horizon lay a golden streak--the Marar Prairie.
 Already I felt at the end of my journey."

 Captain H.G.C Swayne R.E.
 (1895) describes the Harrawa Valley, in his book Seventeen Trips Through Somaliland:

 "On 5th September we descended into the Harrawa Valley in the Gadabursi country, and back on to the high ban again at Sarír, four days later.
 We then marched along the base of the Harar Highlands, reaching Sala Asseleh on 13th September.
 We had experienced heavy thunder-storms with deluges of rain daily, and had found the whole country deserted."

 Captain H.G.C Swayne R.E.
 (1895) describes the Harrawa Valley as extremely strategic, in his book Seventeen Trips Through Somaliland:

 "The position of the Samawé ruins would favour a supposition that some power holding Harar, and having its northern boundary along the hills which wall in the southern side of the Harrawa valley, had built the fort to command the Gáwa Pass, which is one of the great routes from the Gadabursi country up on to the Marar Prairie."

 Captain H.G.C Swayne R.E.
 (1895) describes the areas near and around the Harrawa Valley, in his book Seventeen Trips Through Somaliland:

 "The extreme north-western angle of the Marar Prairie is marked by a hill called Sarir Gerad, and from its base the ground falls abruptly to the north into the Harrawa Valley in the Gadabursi country, and to the west into deep gorges which lead towards Gildessa."

 C. E. Gouldsbury (1915) describes exploring the areas near and around the Harrawa Valley in search for elephants, in his book Tiger Slayer by Order:

 ”We now struck camp, and marching through an unexplored portion of the Gadabarsi country towards the Harawa Valley, camped at Leakat, whence I sent mounted men in all directions in search of khubbar of elephants.
 But before going on to relate my adventures, I must tell of an incident which had come perilously near to ending my expedition.”

 Drake-Brockman M.R.C.S.
 Eng./L.R.C.P.
 Lond.
 (1914) describes the springs in the Harrawa Valley:

 "In the same manner the springs at Bihendula, Armaleh, Daraas, Shamahaleh, Upper Sheikh and Harawa in the Gudabirsi country, only to mention a few of those that recur to the writer, might easily be dealt with and at no very great cost."

 Demographics

-The Harrawa Valley is inhabited by the Makayl-Dheere, Bahabar 'Abdalle and Jibriil Yoonis subclans of the Gadabuursi Dir clan.
+The Harrawa Valley is inhabited by the Bahabar Cabdale, Makayl-Dheere, Jibriil Yoonis and Habar Cafaan subclans of the Gadabuursi Dir clan.